Elements and cells

 InterfaceOrientationInfo

 Relative orientation information for 1D and 2D interfaces in 2D and 3D elements respectively.
-This information is used to construct the transformation matrix to transform the quadrature points from facea to faceb achieving synced spatial coordinates.
+This information is used to construct the transformation matrix to transform the quadrature points from faceta to facetb achieving synced spatial coordinates.
 Face B's orientation relative to Face A's can possibly be flipped (i.e. the vertices indices order is reversed) and the vertices can be rotated against each other.
 The reference orientation of face B is such that the first node has the lowest vertex index.
 Thus, this structure also stores the shift of the lowest vertex index which is used to reorient the face in case of flipping transform_interface_points!.

 source